Sunday Pot Roast

 9:44 PM

-There is nothing better than to walk into your house after church on Sunday, and smell the rich aroma of Pot Roast cooking.
+There is nothing better than walking into your house after church on Sunday and smelling the rich aroma of Pot Roast cooking.

 There is a certain warm, nostalgic memory I feel every time I make my Mother's Sunday Pot Roast with Potatoes and Carrots.